Andersson007/ansible_reviewer/README.md

 # ansible_reviewer

-a script to automate finding common issues in pull requests
+a script to automate finding common issues in Ansibe modules